snozbot/fungus/README.md

 Documentation
 ==========================

-Fungus docs are being moved to the [wiki here](https://github.com/snozbot/fungus/wiki) but are also still available on the [external site](http://fungusdocs.snozbot.com/).
-Contributions to the wiki welcome and encouraged.
+The Fungus wiki documentation is available [here](https://github.com/snozbot/fungus/wiki).
+Contributions to the wiki are both welcome and encouraged!

 Running the automated tests
 ===========================